The next Labour School will take place in 2026.

 Collective Bargaining

-In this three day course you will learn from experienced negotiators and various guest speakers about the stratigies, tactics, and knowledge needed to help you optimize the outcome of contract negotiations.
+In this three-day course you will learn from experienced negotiators and various guest speakers about the strategies, tactics, and knowledge needed to help you optimize the outcome of contract negotiations.

 If you have an interest in Collective Bargaining, elected to a negotiating team or considering becoming a negotiating team member, this course may be for you!